-The City of East Lansing continually works on environmentally sound practices and initiatives to reduce storm water pollution from entering sewers and, eventually, rivers, streams and drainage-ways.
+The City of East Lansing endeavors to continually work on environmentally sound practices and initiatives to prevent storm water pollution from entering storm sewers and eventually our rivers, streams and drainage-ways.

 Report Environmental Pollution Emergencies